-- In the Steel product standard pull-down menu select EN 10025-2. - From the Steel grade pull-down menu choose S 275 - Enter the attribute name as First floor beam - Click the Apply button to add the attribute to the treeview. - Then, change the Ratio of net area to gross area to 0.9 - In the Bending panel, change the Restraint to flanges to Top flange restrained - Enter the attribute name as First floor beam top restrained - Click the Apply button to add the attribute to the & treeview.
+- In the 'Steel fabrication' pull-down menu select Hot rolled section. - Ensure that 'Steel product standard' EN 10025-2 is selected.

+- From the 'Steel grade' pull-down menu choose S 275 - Enter the attribute name as First floor beam - Click the Apply button to add the attribute to the streeview. - Then, change the 'Ratio of net area to gross area' to 0.9 - Seelct the Bending tab, and change the 'Flange restraint' to Top flange restrained - Enter the attribute name as First floor beam top restrained - Click the Apply button to add the attribute to the streeview.